JERRYFROMKENYA/OSS-bounties/POMODORO.md

-# Pomodoro Timer Web App - Implementation Guide
+# Pomodoro Timer Web App - Bounty Solution Submission

+## Problem Statement

-A minimal, reliable Pomodoro timer with background audio notifications that work even when the browser tab is inactive.
+This solution addresses the challenge of creating a reliable Pomodoro timer web application with a critical focus on ensuring background audio notifications work consistently in Chrome browser, even when the tab is inactive or minimized.

+## Solution Approach

+The implementation takes a progressive enhancement approach with multiple notification methods to ensure reliability across different browser permission scenarios:

+1. Use Web Audio API with buffer creation for reliable background playback
+2. Implement system notifications with permission handling
+3. Add enhanced visual feedback for cases when audio/notifications are unavailable
+4. Provide graceful degradation when permissions are denied
+5. Combine multiple notification methods (audio, visual, system) for maximum reliability

-## Features
+### Key Features

 - Simple, clean interface
 - Configurable timer (1-999 minutes)